acquia/content-hub-php/README.md

-# Plexus Client for PHP
+# Acquia Content Hub Client for PHP

 [![Build Status](https://magnum.travis-ci.com/acquia/content-service-client-php.svg?token=PH71WkhMufTnsVvCU5rV)](https://magnum.travis-ci.com/acquia/content-service-client-php)

-A PHP Client for [Plexus](https://github.com/acquia/plexus)
+A PHP Client library to consume the Acquia Content Hub API.

 ## Installation

-Plexus Client for PHP can be installed with Composer by adding it as a dependency to your project's composer.json file.
+Acquia Content Hub Client for PHP can be installed with Composer by adding it as a dependency to your project's composer.json file.
 To start using composer follow these steps: